PlanterApp/planter_blog/content/posts/plan-a-hummingbird-garden/index.md

 ### Salvia

 Salvias are members of the mint family, and there are about 1,000 plants in the Genus Salvia.
 Salvia refers to sage, but not all salvias are the culinary kind of sage.
-Of all the plants in my garden, one tends to spark the most hummingbird battles: the ornamental salvia variety known as '*Hot Lips*.'
+Of all the plants in my garden, one tends to spark the most hummingbird battles: the ornamental salvia variety known as 'Hot Lips.'
 These tube flowers are red and white, filled with a lot of nectar, and tend to keep blooming past the hottest days of summer and into the fall in my zone (8b).
 If you plant some 'Hot Lips,' it's almost guaranteed that you will have at least one hummingbird visitor.
 They also like other Salvia varieties, but I think the red draws in the birds the most.

 ![Salvia plant with red and white blooms](https://ucarecdn.com/382bdbe5-4ce8-4f99-9140-bdc1f6179ba2/Salvia1.JPG)